 The night before Mallory left Camp IV (North Col), he had a conversation with Norton.
 Norton had just returned from his own summit attempt where he reached an altitude record of 28,126 at the top of the Great Couloir.
 Norton told Mallory that the route was climbable at that point but that he turned around because (1) he was out of energy, (2) he was out of time, and (3) he was climbing unassisted, as his climbing partner, Somervell, had fallen ill, and Norton climbed on ahead without him.

-Norton identified two possible routes out of the couloir: a small gully off to the right and a “zig-zag” route to the left.
-The “small gully” route was eventually climbed by Messner in 1980 and is shown in blue below.
+These two potential routes were identified by Norton: a small gully off to the right and a “zig-zag” route to the left.
+The “small gully” route was eventually climbed by the Swedish in 1987 and is shown in blue below.
 Norton also noted that there is the “possibility of breaking through the lower strata of these two bands east of the great couloir, and traversing along slabs between it and the upper band until it is possible to break through the latter.”
 This is essentially a zig-zag route across the top of the couloir to meet up with the Third Step.
 One potential for this route is shown in red below (photo from modern Camp 3).
 In all these photos, east is to the left.

 Mallory would not spend an hour on a speculative climb up to inspect the Second Step because he would have lost too much time to continue on with the easier couloir routes he had already seen.
 Mallory was not on a reconnaissance climb.
 Mallory was on a summit bid and had made plans: Plan A: Climb the “small gully” out of the couloir.
 Plan B: Climb a “zig-zag” route to the east of the couloir.
 It is ultimately this Plan B that matches up with Odell’s sighting.
 Potential routes for Plan B are shown here:

 Mallory and Irvine would not be traversing across the ridge at that “Y” snow slope, but heading back towards the crest of the ridge.
 The logical attack point is the saddle between the “a” and “b” portions of the Third Step.
 They would crest the ridge and be visible against the skyline.
 This is one of the few locations where this occurs.
-For instance, at the top of the Second Step ladder, you are still about 15-20 below the top of the ridge and you are not easily visible from below.
-At the “top” of the First Step, you are actually no where near the top of the step but only at the top the the lower section.
-You are not easily visible at that section from below and the First Step is entire blocked from view in the picture above — a potential spot for Odell’s sighting.
+For instance, at the top of the Second Step ladder, you are still about 15-20 below the top of the ridge and not easily visible from below.
+At the “top” of the First Step, you are nowhere near the top of the step but only at the top the the lower section.
+You are not easily visible at that section from below, and the First Step is entire blocked from view in the picture above — a potential spot for Odell’s sighting.